apache/arrow/docs/source/format/CDeviceDataInterface.rst

 .. c:member:: int64_t ArrowDeviceArray.device_id

-    The device id to identify a specific device if multiple devices of this type are on the system.
+    *Mandatory.* The device id to identify a specific device if multiple devices of this type are on the system.
 The semantics of the id will be hardware dependent, but we use an ``int64_t`` to future-proof the id as devices change over time.

 .. c:member:: ArrowDeviceType ArrowDeviceArray.device_type

-    The type of the device which can access the buffers in the array.
+    *Mandatory.* The type of the device which can access the buffers in the array.

 .. c:member:: void* ArrowDeviceArray.sync_event

-    Optional.
-An event-like object to synchronize on if needed.
+    *Optional.* An event-like object to synchronize on if needed.

     Many devices, like GPUs, are primarily asynchronous with respect to CPU processing.
 As such, in order to safely access device memory, it is often